Climate Action and Sustainability in Academic Medicine

 Climate Action in Academic Medicine Report

-This overview of how medical schools and teaching hospitals and health systems are responding to climate change provides a foundational look at climate action in academic medicine.
+This overview of how medical schools and academic health systems are responding to climate change provides a foundational look at climate action in academic medicine.
 As of November 2022, 80% of medical schools and their parent universities and 50% of academic health systems were engaged in some level of climate action and sustainability efforts.

 Climate Action and Sustainability Virtual Community